Pm7-dev/Cornbread-Densened/README.md

 Cornbread Densened is a spigot plugin designed to make Minecraft more challenging.
 It is not made to be fun, and you will probably rage-quit relatively quickly upon playing.
 It is the second version of the original Cornbread plugin, which was a mess of code that I made six months ago and never released.

 It is called Cornbread because I wanted it to be called Cornbread.

+If you're stuck and need a hint head over to the [tips](https://github.com/Pm7-dev/Cornbread-Densened?tab=readme-ov-file#tips) section\
+For a list of features head over to the [features](https://github.com/Pm7-dev/Cornbread-Densened?tab=readme-ov-file#feature-list) section
 # How to Set Up
 This tutorial assumes you already have a Spigot server set up.
 If you do not already know how to set up a Spigot server, many tutorials can be found on YouTube.
-This plugin will not work on vanilla, fo
+This plugin will not work on vanilla.
 1. Head over to the [releases](https://github.com/Pm7-dev/Cornbread-Densened/releases/) page or the [spigot releases]() and download the latest (probably only) version of the plugin.
 2. Shut down your server if it is running
 3. Add the plugin to your plugins folder